Impact of education and provision of complementary feeding on growth and morbidity in children less than 2 years of age in developing countries

 The period between six and twenty-four months is the most critical time for growth for infants.
 Undernutrition can lead to adverse effects on this period of growth and in some cases, may result in death.
 Sixteen studies were included in this review with their quality assessed.
 This review aimed to assess the effects of complementary feeding (CF) and education on complementary feeding (CFE) on children <2 years old in low and middle-income countries.
 Results found CFE significantly improved height-for-age Z score (HAZ), weight-for-age Z score (WAZ) as well as reducing rates of stunting.
 No significant effect was observed on height gain nor weight gain.
 Food secure population analysis showed CFE had a significant impact on height gain, HAZ and weight gain, but not on stunting.
 CFE improved stunting, HAZ and WAZ in food insecure populations, as well as CF also showing improvement in HAZ and WAZ.

-Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Maternal and perinatal health, Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions, Viral fevers/VHF
+Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Maternal and perinatal health, Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions, Viral fevers/VHF